Taconic fundraiser to support classmate

 Berkshire Arts and Tech nology Charter School will host its first History Fair from 6 to 7 p.m. on Thursday.
 Fifty-two students in Deb orah Calderara's history classes have been learning history through studying arch itecture -- family homes, town buildings, factories and other facilities throughout the county.

 The history fair is the final event of a year-long project funded by the National Endowment for the Arts.
-Students created models of their sites, such as the Susan B. Anthony home and Fort Massachusetts, and will accompany these with demonstrations, photographs, maps
+Students created models of their sites, such as the Susan B. Anthony home and Fort Massachusetts, and will accompany these with demonstrations, photographs, maps and timelines.

 Trail run fundraiser